djmorrsee/python-pcduino/README.md

 ####Forked from https://github.com/pcduino/python-pcduino

-The files in this repo contain wrappers for easy interaction with the various I/O pins on pcDuino

-They have been adapted for my own deployment needs

-##ADC Features:
->- Analog Read

-##GPIO Features:
->- Digital Read
->- Digital Write
+The deployment branch for the arduino.

+This is setup to be cloned somewhere on the pcDuino and just run.
+The python-pcDuino package is included